easybuilders/easybuild-tutorial/docs/hmns/README.md

 modules together that are not compatible with each other.

 Imagine loading two modules that were built with a different compiler toolchain (different compiler, different MPI library).
-That's likely to end in tears, unless you have the necessary techinical expertise and you are being very careful...
+That's likely to end in tears, unless you have the necessary technical expertise *and* you are being very careful...

-In a module hierarchy this can be prevented, since modules for software that was installed with a different compiler and/or a different MPI library is located in a different part of the module hierarchy, and hence these modules can not be loaded together.
+In a module hierarchy this can be prevented, since modules for software that was installed with a different compiler and/or a different MPI library is located in a different part of the module hierarchy, and thus these modules will be prevented from being loaded together.

 #### Visibility of existing modules